-In The Optical Society journal Applied Optics, Liang and Su report a new train headlight design based on ten precisely positioned high efficiency LEDs.
+In The Optical Society journal Applied Optics, Liang and Su report a new train headlight design based on ten precisely positioned high-efficiency LEDs.
 The design uses a total of 20.18 Watts to accomplish the same light intensity as an incandescent or halogen lamp that uses several hundred watts.
-The new headlight can also be dimmed by turning off some of the LEDs to avoid blinding waiting passengers when the train passes a platform, for example.
+The new headlight can also be dimmed by turning off some of the LEDs to avoid blinding the waiting passengers when the train passes a platform, for example.

 Designing for energy efficiency

 Much like those used for cars, train headlights typically combine a light source with a parabolic, or cup-shaped, reflective surface that focuses the emitted light into a beam.
 Although LEDs are a great option for saving energy, the most energy-efficient LEDs emit smaller spots of light.
 For this reason, the researchers had to combine the small outputs of multiple high-efficiency LEDs into a larger circular output to create a beam large enough to use as a train headlight.

 “Combining several LEDs is more expensive and consumes more electricity than using a few single LEDs,” said Liang.
 “Thus, we needed to determine how to best position the lowest possible number of high-efficiency LEDs needed to meet the requirements by analyzing how the parabolic surface reflected the LED lights.”